maitreeshukla11/nyr-api/README.md

 # nyr-api
-New Year Resolutions Tracker API built with C#
+New Year Resolutions Tracker API built with C# and .NET